oracle-samples/oci-data-science-ai-samples/data_labeling_examples/bulk_labeling_java/README.md

     dog/dog2.png will be labeled with dog and pup labels
 ```

-3. **BulkAssistedLabelingScript**: This script takes object storage path as input along with the labeling algorithm as ML_ASSISTED_LABELING.
-Only root level path is supported.
-Multiple labels can also be assigned to a given path.
-The labeling algorithm for this case is CUSTOM_LABELS_MATCH.
+3. **BulkAssistedLabelingScript**: This script takes datasetId as input along with the labeling algorithm as ML_ASSISTED_LABELING.
+There are 3 different ways to use this script -
+    1. Use the pretrained model offered by the ai service to auto label records
+    2. Provide the OCID of the custom ML model that you have trained separately using OCI ai services to auto label records
+    3. Provide the training dataset so that the script can invoke model training internally and then auto label records

 ```
 Consider a dataset with the following dataset labels - {Dog, Cat, Animal}
-If these labels are identified by the machine learning model (either pretrained/custom), then annotations will automatically be created.
+Let us consider picture of a cat -
+If the machine learning model suggests 4 labels -> {Cat, Carnivore, Animal, Mammal} for this image, only the labels that are provided in the DLS dataset details will be considered. i.e, Expected output is the image gets labeled as a {Cat, Animal} once the script executes.

 Conditions -

-1. For a label from ML prediction response to be converted to annotation, it has to be part of the DLS dataset label set.
-2. The label comparison is case sensitive - Provide the label names in intial case i.e first letter of each word is capitalised
-Eg: Dog, Wildlife, Pet Animal etc.
 3. Ensure that the following assisted labeling specific params are set in config.properties file -

-    LABELING_ALGORITHM (Required)
+    LABELING_ALGORITHM=ML_ASSISTED_LABELING (Required)
     ML_MODEL_TYPE (Required)
-    PREDICTION_CONFIDENCE_THRESHOLD (Optional, default is 0.7)
+    CONFIDENCE_THRESHOLD (Optional, default is 0.7)
-    CUSTOM_MODEL_ID (Optional, default is null)
+    CUSTOM_MODEL_ID (Required for using custom model, default is null) MODEL_TRAINING_PROJECT_ID (Required for training a new model) TRAINING_DATASET_ID (Required for training a new model)

 ```